Ficool

 His smile stayed, but it thinned.

-"Because life ain't so pretty."
+"Because life ain't that great."

 Silence settled between us.